rcpoison/dxvk-cache-pool/README.md

 - Submits local DxvkStateCacheEntry's not present on server.

 Server:
-- Provides REST interface to access caches.
+- Centralized storage.
+Provides REST interface to access caches.

 Not affiliated with the DXVK project, please don't blame him if this destroys your cache files.